 Swinging Bridge Trail is a 1.2 mile out and back trail located near Yosemite National Park, California that features a river and is good for all skill levels.
-The trail is primarily used for hiking, walking, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, and birding and is best used from April until October.

 A short flat hike to the swinging bridge over a slow-moving river with perfect pools for swimming.
 This approximate 1.5 mile out-and-back hike will take you to a swinging wooden bridge with some great pools to swim in and lay in the afternoon sun.
 There is also a granite "slide" upriver of the bridge but water your swimsuit, as the tough granite has been known to rip holes in some suits.
 You will find it hard not to spend all day here, so pack a lunch and have a picnic on the granite slabs in between dips in the river.
 You can make the hike into a loop by walking back on the opposite side of the river; this road will eventually lead you to the Wawona Lodge.

 Quick easy hike...
 Gets crowded and hard to find a private swimming hole.

 Moderate with swimming holes at the end.

 The hike from Chilnualna Road was fine.
 Coming from the Wawona/Big Trees Lodge was brutal.
 We expected a flat paced trail that would be easy to bike - not the case!